Fun Facts About Digestive System: The human body is a network of different organ systems that each performs their function in an organized manner.

 - 8. Gut hosts over 400 bacterial species for digestion.

 - 9. Digestive tract is 29 feet long.

 - 10. Digestive enzymes regulate the food temperature.

-- 11. Surface area of the small intestine is about 250 sq. meters.
+- 11. The surface area of the small intestine is about 250 sq. meters.

-- 12. New mucus layer in stomach lining renews every 2 weeks.
+- 12. The new mucus layer in the stomach lining renews every 2 weeks.